 When a client doesn’t pay on time, it’s important that your reminders be polite and considerate.
 Your relationship might be under a little pressure, but most of the time, you can resolve the account on good terms.

-Make sure you update the debtor on how much is due and offer some guidance on how they can resolve the account.
+Make sure you update the debtor on how much is due with a collection letter. and offer some guidance on how they can resolve the account.
 If they are strapped for cash, there’s a good chance you aren’t the only one calling for payment.
 Who do you think they’ll want to pay, the person that tries to understand the situation or the one yelling their ear off?

 - Invest in Airtight Contracts